gogoend/blog/es/js_animation_lib/README.md

 Current version temporarily only support the tween animation of CSS property whose unit is *px*.

 ## Browser Compatibility
+At least IE 9 for Anikyu.js in dist folder.
 The Anikyu uses some features or functions, like ES Module, Generator and requestAnimationFrame, which are not support in Internet Explorer and some older browsers.
-As for this, you can use the Anikyu.js in dist folder, which is built with Webpack and Babel, and import via script tag, then Anikyu will become a global variable.
+As for this, you can use Anikyu.js in dist folder, which is built with Webpack and Babel, and import via script tag, then Anikyu will become a global variable.

 ## Import to your project